Education system

 Other languages

-UWC and AFNORTH-IS offer secondary education in English, with support for a child's mother tongue.
-It is possible to send children living in the Netherlands to schools in Belgium or Germany (e.g. for French or German language education).
+UWC Maastricht and AFNORTH-IS offer secondary education in English, with support for a student's native language.
+It is possible to send children living in the Netherlands to schools in Belgium or Germany for French or German language education).

 Technical college (vocational education)